JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 !!! info "Closures and Functors"
     Julia handles [Closures](https://docs.julialang.org/en/stable/devdocs/functions/#Closures-1) like Functor objects.
-For our predefined systems we use closures instead of functors, but you can see for yourself that these 2 approaches are equivalent.
+For our predefined systems we use closures instead of functors, but you can see for yourself that these 2 approaches are almost the same.

 ## Numerical Data
 Numerical data in DynamicalSystems.jl is represented by a structure called